no-more-secrets/parsco/README.md

 may not succeed and backtracking if it fails.

 ### `try_`
-The `try_` combinator simply wraps another parser and signals that it is to be allowed to fail.
+This combinator simply wraps another parser and signals that it is to be allowed to fail.
 Moreover, the `try_` wrapper will wrap the return type of the parser in a `parsco::result_t<T>`, which is analogous to a `std::expected`